syncfusion-content/maui-docs/MAUI/TimePicker/Customizations.md

 ### Background

-The background color of the SelectedItem can be customized by setting the [`SfTimePicker.SelectionView`]() property.
+The background color of the Selection can be customized by setting the [`SfTimePicker.SelectionView`]() property.

 {% tabs %}